marioy47/blog-site/posts/eslint-prettier-editorconfig-wordpress/index.md

 ![ESLint with the WordPress preset](eslint-with-wordpress-test.png)

-In the hightlited line you can see that its recommeding to use **Tabs** instead of spaces which is what WordPress recoomends.
+In the highlighted line you can see that its recommending to use **Tabs** instead of spaces which is what WordPress recommends.

 ## Disabling rules